shumkar-barpiev/CronExpressionParser/README.md

 # CronExpressionParser

-This project written in java programming language.
+This project written in java programming language(JDK version - openJDK 20).
 You can run this project by Main.java.

 <hr>